 National Asian American Theatre Co.

-“The In Between: A Love Story,” a play by Deepa Pruhit, featuring an all Asian American creative team, is a story about colonizers and colonized, island cultures, and living “in between” all the time as immigrants.
+“The In Between: A Love Story,” a play by Deepa Purohit, featuring an all Asian American creative team, is a story about colonizers and colonized, island cultures, and living “in between” all the time as immigrants.
 The play represents NAATCO’s first time representing other immigrant groups besides Asians in its history.
-Development will include outreach to immigrant groups as audiences and participants the creation of the piece through moderated workshops.
+Development will include outreach to immigrant groups as audiences and participants in the creation of the piece through moderated workshops.

 “Fly in Power,” tells the story of Yang Song, a Chinese migrant and massage parlor worker who fell to her death during a police raid in Queens in 2017, and the activism that ignited the formation of Red Canary Song, a grassroots group led by a former sex worker and labor organizer that advocates for migrant sex workers and migrant leadership and fights against unjust policies.